pwestman/pwestman.github.io/README.md

 The Smart Hive mobile application uses Google authentication to verify the user before they are able to access any of the hives data.
 If the user does not have a Google account, one can be created from the main page of the application.
+As of now, Google is the only authentication used to provide access to the app as the user is assigned a key based on their Google account.
+Google is a very secure authentication method as it provides a number of security characteristics such as two step verification and notifications to email and SMS if your account is being accessed from an unknown device.

 ### 2.4.2 Safety

 Beekeepers should always wear industry standard protective equipment when physically interacting with any active bee hives.
 This is necessary for the initial setup of the hardware on the beehive.
+This product has been designed to work outdoors, however, it has not been weather-proofed in the sense that water can easily seep through to the electronics inside the housing.
+For this reason, it is not recommended to test this product during rainy weather as the electrical components will become damaged and unusable.

 2.5 Build Instructions
 ----------------------